Celebrating Twelve Years Online

 There are a number of ways to reduce costs.

-One path toward affordability that has been successfully used by a number of people is to divide the project into manageable financial segments, each of which is also aimed at separating the project into convenient milestones of achievement.
+One path toward affordability that has been successfully used by a number of people is to divide the project into manageable segments, each of which is also aimed at separating the project into convenient milestones of achievement.
 This may involve building the hull oneself, but more commonly it will involve having the hull built to a given stage of completion at a professional yard, then completing the rest oneself - or completing the rest with the cooperation of others, or possibly having the rest completed by professionals, but in stages.

 In a fully enclosed metal vessel, it's ordinarily desirable to arrange for a pile of plywood to be placed inside, possibly even including bolting up the bulkheads and soles.
 The bulkhead installation is easily accomplished, since in our designs the frames are intentionally coincident with bulkhead locations so that it is simply a matter of bolting them to the frames.
-At that point, the boat can be powered or transported to another location for finishing the interior and other systems.

 The advantage to the builder is not having to install, test, perform sea-trials on, nor provide warranty service on a variety of systems that have been manufactured and supplied by others, thus the savings...
-After all, quite a generous allowance is built into estimating the cost of installing the systems in order to allow for the post-installation testing and for the possibility of having to provide warranty service.
+After all, quite a generous allowance is built into the cost of installing the various systems in order to allow for post-installation testing and the possibility of having to provide warranty service.

 A third advantage to the boat owner is that they've saved the best part for themselves: the joinery...
 At least in my view, the interior joinery is really the fun part!